824zzy/Leetcode/L_Stack/MonotonicStack/README.md

         R[stk.pop()] = i
     stk.append(i)

-# next smallerer on the left
+# next smaller on the left
 L = [-1]*len(A)
 stk = []
 for i in reversed(range(len(A))):